tyogoutomo/tyogoutomo/README.md

 Hi my name is Tyogo.
-I'm currently enrolled at Computer Science major in BINUS @Alam Sutera.
-I code since middle school.
-I love banana.
+I'm currently enrolled at Computer Science major in BINUS, currently streaming in AI.
+I love banana 🍌!

 - 👀 I’m interested in data scraping, AI, data science, and IoT
-- 🌱 I stucked at learning web development, so I left it for now.
+- 🌱 Currently working part time @BINUS IT DIVISION, working using ReactJS (FE) & C# (BE)
 - 📫 How to reach me?
       TWITTER: @dionisius_tyogo